oumi-ai/oumi/docs/index.md

 - **End-to-End Training**: Support for the full training lifecycle (pre-training, SFT, DPO, guardrails, and more)
 - **Full Parameter Training**: Full fine-tuning with DDP, FSDP support and long context capabilities
 - **Efficient Fine-tuning**: LoRA, QLoRA for parameter-efficient fine-tuning
-- **Built for Scale**: Efficiently handle models up to 405B parameters
+- **Built for Scale**: Efficiently handle models up to 405B parameters with distributed training and inference on large clusters

 ### 📊 Inference & Deployment